 Prediction Skill

 A major uncertainty in stock assessment is the difference between models and reality.
 The validation of model predictions is difficult, however, as fish stocks can rarely be observed and counted.
 We therefore conducted a hindcast to prediction skill.
-In a hindcast a model is fitted to the first part of a time series and then projected over the period omitted in the original fit.
+In a hindcast, a model is fitted to the first part of a time series and then projected over the period omitted in the original fit.
 Prediction skill can then be evaluated by comparing the projection predictions with observations (Kell et al. accepted).

 Results